-National Hot Rod Association, also known as NHRA, is a privately owned organization headquartered in the US.
-Founded in 1951, the company operates with approximately 270 employees and reported $99.2M in revenue as of 2023.
-It functions as a tier 1 media tech buyer.
-The company specializes in motorsports and cycling, acting as a drag racing governing body that sets rules in drag racing and hosts events across the United States and Canada.
+National Hot Rod Association, also known as NHRA, is a privately owned entity headquartered in the US.
+Founded in 1951, the organization employs approximately 270 individuals and reported $96.7M in revenue as of 2024.
+As a tier 1 media tech buyer, the association functions as a drag racing governing body specializing in motorsports and cycling, setting rules for drag racing and hosting events throughout the United States and Canada.

 Founded